iMXWhatsAppMarketing/WhatsAppReal-TimeTranslator-InstantMulti-LanguageChatTranslation/README.md

-A free, easy-to-use extension that removes language barriers in your WhatsApp chats!
+🔥A free, easy-to-use extension that removes language barriers in your WhatsApp chats!

 The WhatsApp Real-Time – a free, easy-to-use extension that removes language barriers in your WhatsApp chats!
 With this plugin on WhatsApp Web, all incoming and outgoing messages are auto-translated—whatever the source language—so you and your contacts always see chats in your preferred languages.